Voteshield/frontend-exercise/README.md

 ![Example interface GIF](docs/images/example-interface.gif)

 - Should utilize whatever API you prefer, but an easy, free one is [dictionaryapi.dev](https://dictionaryapi.dev/).
-- Use whatever component framework you like, but explain any choice you make that is not popular or easily recognizable.
+- Use whichever component framework you like, but explain any choice you make that is not popular or easily recognizable.
 - Feel free to utilize a design system such as Bootstrap, but basic, reasonable design will still be assessed.
-- You should not be afraid to use existing tools, libraries, templates, etc, but please document any outside resources that are used that are not explicitly referenced.
+- You should not be timid about using existing tools, libraries, templates, etc, but please document any outside resources that are used that are not explicitly referenced.
-- Assume this project will be used in a larger project, which implies it should be easily installable and have instructions on how to use and install it.
+- Assume this component will be used in a larger project, which implies things like it should be easily installable and include instructions.
 - Please provide brief explanation of choices made throughout the project in the `README.md` or a `NOTES.md` file.
 - Please see the Goals section to understand what other implicit expectations there are, and please feel free to ask questions before starting.

-## Timeframe
+## Time frame

-Ideally this exercise should take about an hour or two.
-If you feel you could do more, please put information in the that briefly explains what more you would do given more time.
+Ideally this exercise should take about about two hours.
+If you feel you could do more regardless of the time frame, please put information in the `README.md` or a `NOTES.md` file that briefly explains what more you would do given extra time.

 ## Goals

-The goal of this exercise to allow you to demonstrate not just your ability to produce high-quality, accessible, cross-device code but to show your ability to write code that fits into a larger system and used by others on a team or externally.
+The goal of this exercise is to allow you to demonstrate not just your ability to produce high-quality, accessible, cross-device code but to show your ability to write code that fits into a larger system and used by others on a team or externally.

 ## Submission